-- Greet students as they arrive, taking every opportunity to recognise where an individual may need extra support. - Take the register at the start of the lesson - Begin by recapping on the previous lesson and then clearly explain the objectives, activities and outcomes that are expected of the lesson. - Ensure that all students are catered for through differentiated tasks and that they understand these tasks clearly. - Encourage, praise and empower students whenever possible. - Assess and reward where appropriate making sure that all targets set are encouraging. - use 'Assessment for Learning' strategies when reviewing the objectives of the lesson. - Provide students who leave a lesson with an exit pass - Ensure students are packed away and the classroom is ready for the next class - Dismiss students in the same manner as they were greeted, encouraging them to keep to the left hand side of the corridors
+- Greet students as they arrive, taking every opportunity to recognise where an individual may need extra support. - Take the register within the first 10 minutes of a lesson.
+Any read flags to be read and acted on as appropriate. - Start the main part of the lesson by recapping on the previous lesson and then clearly explain the objectives, activities and outcomes that are expected of this lesson. - Ensure that all students are catered for through differentiated tasks and that they understand these tasks clearly. - Where students are successfully engaged, off task behavioural difficulties, inconsistencies should be dramatically reduced. - Encouragement, praise and empowering the student should be used whenever possible. - Assess and reward where appropriate making sure that all targets set are encouraging. - During the plenary use 'Assessment for Learning' strategies when reviewing the objectives of the lesson. - In the unlikely event of a student having to leave your lesson make sure they use the exit passes - Once students are packed away and standing behind chairs, finish your lesson with a positive comment. - Dismiss your students in the same manner as you greeted them by standing in the corridor, encourage them to keep to the left hand side